English football clubs in international competitions: European competitions

-With 50 UEFA club competition trophies won, English football clubs are the joint second-most successful in European football, tied with Italy and behind only Spain (67).
-In the top-tier, the UEFA Champions League, a record six English clubs have won a total of 15 titles and lost a further 11 finals, behind Spanish clubs with 20 and 11, respectively.
-In the second-tier, the UEFA Europa League, English clubs are joint-second, with ten victories and nine losses in the finals.
+With 52 UEFA club competition trophies won, English football clubs are the second-most successful in European football, behind only Spain (67).
+In the top-tier, the UEFA Champions League, a record six English clubs have won a total of 15 titles and lost a further 12 finals, behind Spanish clubs with 20 and 11, respectively.
+In the second-tier, the UEFA Europa League, English clubs are second, with eleven victories and nine losses in the finals.
 In the former second-tier UEFA Cup Winners' Cup, English teams won a record eight titles and had a further five finalists.
 In the non-UEFA organized Inter-Cities Fairs Cup, English clubs provided four winners and four runners-up, the second-most behind Spain with six and three, respectively.
-In the newly created third-tier UEFA Conference League, English clubs have a record two titles so far.
+In the newly created third-tier UEFA Conference League, English clubs have a record three titles so far.
 In the former fourth-tier UEFA Intertoto Cup, England won four titles and had a further final appearance, placing it fifth in the rankings, although English clubs were notorious for treating the tournament with disdain, either sending "B" squads or withdrawing from it altogether.
-In the single-tie UEFA Super Cup, England has ten winners and eleven runners-up, the second-most behind Spain with 17 and 15, respectively.
+In the single-tie UEFA Super Cup, England has ten winners and twelve runners-up, the second-most behind Spain with 17 and 15, respectively.